zydou/arti/crates/tor-socksproto/README.md

 We'll definitely want to add client functionality.

 Possibly, this approach will prove useful for other uses.
-If it does, We can put the tor-only functionality behind a Cargo build feature, so that others can use this crate more safely.
+If it does, we can put the tor-only functionality behind a Cargo build feature, so that others can use this crate more safely.

 License: MIT OR Apache-2.0